 It’s true for kids, too.
 You know you’ve seen it.
 Your little one binges on Disney + and then cannot self-entertain the whole rest of the day (tell me I’m not the only one?)
 When my daughter gets too much TV, she quickly picks up a bad attitude with a heavy side of “entertain me.”
 Then, when I try to turn OFF the TV?
 The push-back is HARD.

 However, the days when the noise stays down from the very beginning turn out much differently.
 She might push back initially, but then she settles.
 She does her work.
 She draws.
 She plays.
 She entertains herself.

 She uses her imagination.

 Do you feel like the constant need for entertainment is hindering your child (or you) from being more mindful and/or creative?
 If so, this tip is (deceptively) easy: stop entertaining!
 Turn the sound off, put the devices away.
-You might deal with a little push back, but then you can watch the magic happen.
+You might deal with a little push back (and by “might” I mean you definitely will), but then you can watch the magic happen.

 (On a related note, check out this eye-opening article to read more about why letting your kids be bored sometimes can be a really good thing.)

 The practice of journaling can be one of the best ways to let your thoughts flow, unfiltered.

 The habitual practice of actually stopping to observe, and write down, your thoughts taps into the essence of what it means to be mindful and creative–to know your own inner voice and embrace the things that make you unique.

 Journaling can be particularly awesome for children and teens.
 For one thing, it’s extra writing practice!
 Even better than that, it’s writing practice that instills in a child a sense of ownership over language.
 Obviously, it also fosters self-expression, which is an important part of childhood development.